rapid7/insightconnect-plugins/proofpoint_url_defense/help.md

 #### URL Decode

-This action is used to take a proofpoint url and decodes to the original url.
+This action is used to take a Proofpoint URL and decodes to the original URL.

 ##### Input